Nessa-v/Data-Analysis-projects/Gamification_in_Higher_Education/README.md

 ### Statistical Analysis

+Statistical analyses were conducted in Excel using built-in functions such as =CORREL() and =CHISQ.TEST().

-🔗 Engagement vs Satisfaction
+- 🔗 Engagement vs Satisfaction

 ✅ Moderate positive correlation (r = 0.456, p = 0.015)

 📌 Interpretation: Higher engagement was associated with greater satisfaction.

-(Calculated using Excel’s CORREL function)

-📉 Engagement vs Understanding
+- 📉 Engagement vs Understanding

 ⚠️ It was not computed because almost all participants reported improved understanding (96.7%), resulting in no measurable variance.

-🧠 Prior Gamification Knowledge vs Satisfaction
+- 🧠 Prior Gamification Knowledge vs Satisfaction

 ✅ Statistically significant (p = 0.036)